LucashP/spock-learning/README.md

 [Example](src/test/groovy/demo/spock/feature/methods/GivenSetupCleanupBlockSpec.groovy)

 ## Assertions
+Conditions describe an expected state, much like JUnit’s assertions.
 However, conditions are written as plain boolean expressions, eliminating the need for an assertion API.
 (More precisely, a condition may also produce a non-boolean value, which will then be evaluated according to Groovy truth.)
 [Example of Groovy truth](src/test/groovy/demo/spock/helper/methods/GroovyTruthSpec.groovy)

 Conditions are an essential ingredient of `then` blocks and `expect` blocks.
 To use conditions in other places, you need to designate them with Groovy’s `assert` keyword